iconify/documentation/documents/pages/sources/bundles/index.md

 src: sources/api/mdi.json
 ```

+This is the same format that is used to store an icon set, but without metadata and contains only icons that you need.

 You need to wrap that data in a function or assign it to a variable.
-This part is different for different [Iconify implementations](../../implementations/index.md).
-For example, for [Iconify SVG framework](../../implementations/svg-framework/index.md) callback is `[func]Iconify.addCollection`:
+This step is different for different [Iconify implementations](../../implementations/index.md).
+For example, in bundles for [SVG framework](./svg-framework.md) function name is `[func]Iconify.addCollection`:

 ```yaml
 src: sources/api/mdi.js